top of page

 Burnt paper sky is set in Bristol, where nurse-turned photographer, Rachel Jenner, lives with her eight-year-old son, Ben, after a recent divorce from her doctor husband.
 Ben goes missing one Sunday afternoon while out walking in woodlands with Rachel after he skips ahead of her just for a moment.

 DI Jim Clemo is called in to head up the investigation into Ben's disappearance.
 He puts forward his girlfriend, DC Emma Yang, to be the Family Liaison Officer on the case.
 DI Clemo is under a lot of pressure to find Ben as the clock is ticking.
-There are pages dedicated to his investigation - and he does all he can to find Ben - but the real interest lies in the impact of the case.
+There are lots of pages in the novel dedicated to his investigation - and he does all he can to find Ben - but the real interest lies in the impact of the case.
 DI Clemo's story is told partly in retrospect, through interactions with his therapist after the case is closed.
-I warmed to Jim but felt that his story took a backseat even though the investigative part of the book was interesting to read and the case clearly took its toll on him.
+I warmed to Jim and even though the book delves into the effect of the case on him, he is not at the heart of the book.

-The focal point of the book for me was Rachel.
-Her story is compelling and I was invested in her strength and will to find her son.
-Rachel takes part in a disastrous press conference soon after she reports her son missing to appeal for help in finding Ben.
-From then on, Rachel faces unwanted media attention and the public turn on her, both for her emotional responses and her guilt over letting Ben out of her sight.
-Macmillan paints a strong picture of Rachel's character as she starts to unravel under the strain of Ben's disappearance and public perception.
+That heart, I think, is Rachel.
+Her story is compelling, and I was completely invested in her strength and will to find her son.
+Rachel takes part in a disastrous press conference to appeal for help in finding Ben soon after she reports her son missing.
+From then on, Rachel faces unwanted media attention.
+The public turn on her, both for her emotional responses and her guilt over letting Ben out of her sight.
+Macmillan paints a strong picture of Rachel's character as she starts to unravel under the strain of Ben's disappearance and negative public perception.
 Her emotions are raw and real and I felt every part of here quest to find Ben.
 Macmillan shines an intelligent and thoughtful light on media portrayals of worried parents in such situations.
-She shows how easily words and actions can be interpreted to fit certain perceptions of people's reactions to stress and how perception influences presumed guilt.
+She shows how easily words and actions can be interpreted to fit certain perceptions of people's reactions to stress, and how perception influences presumed guilt.
 There's a strong theme of perception versus reality in the book, around the people we think we know (or presume to).
-The book also shows how a missing child investigation can reveal things bubbling under the surface about people and relationships.
+The book also shows how a missing child investigation can reveal things bubbling under the surface about people and their relationships.

-The book highlights the role of social media in perceptions of people and how easily someone can be eviscerated by keyboard warriors, particularly when they change the focus of an investigation.
-I thought that Macmillan skilfully used blog posts and social media comments to present this theme without overusing the literary device.
+The book also highlights the role of social media in perceptions of people and how easily someone can be eviscerated by keyboard warriors, particularly when social media messages change the focus of an investigation.
+Macmillan skilfully uses blog posts and social media comments to present this theme without overdoing it.

-There was a long list of potential suspects so it was difficult to work out who was involved in Ben's disappearance and what happened to him.
-Macmillan constructed the Big Reveal in a realistic way, the pacing was just right, and I liked the restrained way she wrapped things up.
+There is a long list of potential suspects so I found it difficult to work out who was involved in Ben's disappearance and what happened to him.
+Macmillan constructs the Big Reveal in a realistic way, the pacing is just right, and I liked the restrained way she wraps things up.

 Rating: ⭐⭐⭐⭐